HeartBankAcademy/consensys-academy/README.md

 ### Current State
 #### Angular 6 frontend
 Very early alpha
+Only implemented
+- Display current account (and name)
-Only implemented User browses Categories story (and only categories and collections so far)
+- User browses Categories story (and only categories and collections so far)
-- not working (need to get bootstrap function working - cant add collections to category)
-- app does connect to contract and can recognise accounts
+- app does connect to contract and can call contract functions successfully
-- add category using owner has been implemented successfully and can retrieve category name from contract
-- gets category count from contract successfully

 Going to switch to geth for further dev and testing (both truffle and dApp)